bergesenha/shadow/README.md

 the REGISTER_TYPE_END macro, so there is no need to register ints, longs or doubles etc...

+Registering of types needs to come before all other, however once types are registered, constructors, free functions, member functions and member variables may be registered in any order you wish.
+For example, you may register all member variables before registering all the constructors.

 ### Registering Constructors
-To order to have the ability to construct and instantiate objects of a given type through the reflection system, the desired constructors of that type must also be registered.
+In order to have the ability to construct and instantiate objects of a given type through the reflection system, the desired constructors of that type must also be registered.
 This is done with the REGISTER_CONSTRUCTOR(type_name, param_type1, param_type2, ...) macro.
 Similarly to the REGISTER_TYPE macros,